2020 Abu Dhabi Grand Prix: Race summary

 Verstappen led every lap of the race from pole.
 Bottas and Hamilton completed the podium with the top 3 remaining in grid order.
 Albon managed to overtake Lando Norris for 4th place.
 Norris finished fifth ahead of his teammate Sainz in 6th, with McLaren finishing third in the Constructors' Championship, helped by the fact that Racing Point's Sergio Pérez retired with a technical problem on lap 9.
 Renault driver Ricciardo, who achieved the fastest lap, was next in 7th with Gasly in 8th.
 Ocon passed Stroll for 9th on the final lap.
 Kimi Räikkönen's Alfa Romeo was the lead Ferrari-powered car, finishing 12th ahead of the Ferraris of Charles Leclerc and Sebastian Vettel.
 Pietro Fittipaldi was the last of all the finishers in 19th place, two laps down of race winner Verstappen.

 This was Daniil Kvyat's last race in Formula One before he was replaced by Yuki Tsunoda in 2021, after his contract with AlphaTauri-Honda was not renewed.
-Kvyat went to the FIA World Endurance Championship shortly after.
+Kvyat went to the FIA World Endurance Championship in 2023.